Written by Kristin Savage on January 17, 2020

 If you’re going to follow the advice of the last point, why not also use this time to get rid of any duplicate or redundant documents?
 It will save you time having to integrate them into your new plan, and it’ll free up storage space.
 Just what you need when you want your data and information to be easily searchable and accessible.

 Anything that you do decide to get rid of needs to be disposed of appropriately.
 This could be by hiring a specialist shredding company to remove paper copies, or using your in-house tech team to wipe old backups and hard drives.
 No matter what combination of these you need, make sure that you follow all of the rules and regulations to the letter.
-That way, you’ll know that any sensitive information won’t fall into the hands of third parties whom you don’t want to have access to it.
+That way, you’ll know that any sensitive information won’t fall into the hands of third parties who you don’t want to have access to it.

-Putting a management plan through its paces is something that many people are reluctant to do, and for a good reason: they don’t want it to fail.
+Putting a management plan through its paces is something that a lot of people are reluctant to do, and for a good reason: they don’t want it to fail.
 While you may understandably feel that a failed test is a massive step backward, isn’t it far better to identify the key issues and problems as early as possible?
 Think of any testing you do as a chance to validate and improve your system, rather than to cast doubt on the ability of the people who created it.
 That way, you’ll end up with a workable solution that will stand the test of time.

 Now that everything is up and running, you need to turn your attention to training and upskilling the rest of the team.
 Once everyone is up to speed, you’ll find that your business transitions to the next level without you even realizing it.